-Figure 6: Track changes in your keywords in Ryte's Search Success under Analyze > Keywords > Changes and stay on top of your performance in SERPs.
+Figure 5: Track changes in your keywords in Ryte's "Keyword Changes" report, under Search Engine Optimization, and stay on top of your performance in SERPs.

 Republishing and/or refurbishing really makes a lot of sense: Your existing pages improve and become more comprehensive.
 They turn into better search targets and are better at answering user search queries.
 Isn’t that great?

 Optimize your website with a free Ryte trial